Installing a rainwater tank is relatively simple and inexpensive, and the benefits are ongoing.

 To prevent leaves, droppings and other organic matter from contaminating your rainwater:

 - Use a 'first flush diverter'.
-This is a simple, inexpensive device that fits to your tank inlet.
+This is a simple, inexpensive device that fits on to your downpipe or tank inlet.
 It prevents the initial flow of contaminant-laden water from the roof entering the tank when it rains.
-Contaminants drain off to a suitably planted part of the garden or soakage area.
+Contaminants drain off to the stormwater, or a suitably planted part of the garden or soakage area.

 - Ensure the tank is tightly covered – this also prevents evaporation.